edu32/xtac/README.md

 # xtac
-Compiler for the xtab computer programming language.
+This is the source code of the compiler for the xtab computer programming language.
+It contains the compiler source and the standard library.